Welcome to Fishing in Port Arthur

 through the marsh.
 Check out more details on kayak fishing in and around Port Arthur here.

 - Texas Point National Wildlife Refuge: Extends along the Gulf of Mexico Shoreline with tidal flats, shallow freshwater lakes and marsh.
 Daily tides influence these areas.
 The 8,972 acres of coastal marsh are open to the public at no charge.
 Fishing, crabbing and other wildlife related activities are available.
 For more info on your visit, rules and regulations, go here.

 - McFaddin National Wildlife Refuge: more than 58,000 acres include the largest remaining freshwater marsh on the Texas Coast, along with brackish marsh.
 Red drum, flounder, alligator gar, blue catfish

 and blue crab are a few of the species in the refuge.
 For more info on your visit, rules and regulations, go here.

 - J.D.
 Murphree Wildlife Management Area (WMA): made up of 24,498 acres including fresh, intermediate and brackish water and coastal marshes.
 Fishing and wildlife viewing are popular public uses.
 Public access for fishing is mostly restricted to boats.
 Seasonal access and times available for freshwater and coastal fishing in the various parts of the WMA do change.
 Check for updates and rules/regulations here.

-Whether you’re looking to road trip for a weekend stay or day trip for a fishing excursion, Port Arthur is the perfect place to plan your next big fishing getaway.
+If you’re looking to road trip for a weekend stay or day trip for a fishing excursion, Port Arthur is the perfect place for your next big fishing getaway.
 Download a digital copy or request our Fishing Guide by mail below.